 The funds collected so far have allowed us to install a new sound system, complete tuck-pointing the bell tower for the first time in our history, improve our electrical systems, improve external handrails, add handrails to the altar area and refinish our Church doors.
 As the Capital Campaign pledge period draws to a close the proceeds will be used to provide the financial support necessary for the structural improvements to the Ministry Center which is so much a part of our parish campus.

-In 2017 the parish experienced a change in pastoral leadership as Fr Dom Grassi retired from parish life and Fr Rich Prendergast became the 7th pastor.
+In 2017, the parish experienced a change in pastoral leadership as Fr.
+Dom Grassi retired from parish life and Fr.
+Rich Prendergast became the seventh pastor.